Please ensure Javascript is enabled for purposes of website accessibility

 What Are Call and Put Options?

 What are call and put options?
-Jacob Mintz, our options trading expert and chief analyst of Cabot Options Trader, explains in this detailed infographic.
+Jacob Mintz, our options trading expert and Chief Analyst of Cabot Options Trader, explains below.

-For example, why pay $8,100 for 100 shares of Micron Tech (MU) right before earnings when you can risk $360 on a call option and have almost identical upside exposure?
+For example, why pay $16,700 for 100 shares of Alphabet (GOOG) right before earnings when you can risk $500 on a call option and have almost identical upside exposure?

-Or, if you want to bet against a high-flying IPO, don’t short the stock and have unlimited upside risk.
+Or, if you want to bet against a high-flying tech stock, don’t short the stock and have unlimited upside risk.
 Instead, you can buy a put and have your risk limited to the premium paid.

-And while I can write about calls, puts and iron condors for pages, I know that many readers sometimes learn best via graphics and charts.
-With that in mind, here is an infographic that I hope will help demystify options.
-(You can also read the text version, below.)
+And while I can write about calls, puts and iron condors for pages, I know that many readers sometimes learn best when the information is short and to the point.

 A Call Buy gives the buyer the right, but not obligation, to buy the stock at a pre-determined price and time.